These greats dominated the sport for years but failed to get their hands on the coveted prize.

 1. Lionel Messi (Argentina)

 There have been few footballers throughout history with the raw talent and ability of Lionel Messi.
-The diminutive Argentinian’s goal scoring record speaks for itself, having broken almost every record imaginable.
-However, not even six Ballon d’Ors, six Champions Leagues and ten La Liga titles would satiate the Argentinian on his quest for an illusive international title.
+The diminutive Argentinian’s goalscoring record speaks for itself, having broken almost every record imaginable.
+However, not even six Ballon d’Ors, four Champions Leagues and ten La Liga titles would satiate the Argentinian on his quest for an illusive international title.

 The closest that the Barcelona forward came to lifting the title was in 2014 when Argentina were beaten by a Mario Gotze goal in extra time in the FIFA World Cup final in Brazil.
 Agonizingly close but alas not close enough.